 Gunjan’s transactional experience includes serving as lead government contracts counsel in contractor mergers and acquisitions.
 In addition to advising on government contracting issues, Gunjan also advises on Defense Security Service and Committee on Foreign Investment in the U.S. (CFIUS) issues and filings.
 As part of his CFIUS practice, Gunjan has experience counseling companies in various industries, including aerospace, semiconductors, and biotechnologies on the Foreign Investment Risk Review Modernization Act (FIRRMA).
 His transactional experience also encompasses drafting and negotiating joint venture and teaming agreements.

 Prior to joining the firm, Gunjan was a partner in the Washington, D.C. office of a national law firm where he focused his practice on government contracts, including suspension and debarment, bid protests, small business matters, and mergers and acquisitions.
 Gunjan’s career includes two secondments at Fortune 100 government contractors, giving him a unique perspective on working with particular types of government contractors.

 While attending law school, Gunjan was a law clerk for the U.S. Army Office of the Chief Attorney where he provided guidance on government contracts administration and bid protests.
 He was also an Editorial Assistant and a staff member of the Catholic University Law Review.

-Gunjan was recognized in 2020 and the six years immediately preceding as a Washington D.C.
+Gunjan was recognized in 2021 and the seven years immediately preceding as a Washington D.C.
 “Rising Star” in the area of Government Contracts by Super Lawyers magazine.
 He was recommended in 2017 by Legal 500 US for Real Estate and Construction Law.
 Gunjan is fluent in Gujarati, an Indian dialect.

 Insights View All